libreform/react-component/README.md

 And if that's not good enough for you, it's rather flexible and can be customized.

+The "API" may change until 1.0.0 is reached, after which semantic versioning will be used.

 # Installation

 `npm install react-libre-form`